venkataravuri/nexthink-assignment/README.md

 Each of these services will have their own databases where process state-machine information and metadata is stored.
 The insights are sourced from Clickhouse database.

+>  Distributing things solves scaling concerns, but introduces a whole new world of problems, many of which were previously solved by monoliths. **Mini-Monoliths** could solve explosion of Microservices & team sizes.

 ### Tenant Isolation

 Every component in solution ecosystem should be **Tenant Aware**.